 - Cutting the front, front neck and back neck steeks.

-- Picking up stitches and knitting the neckband in two colours on right and wrong side rows.
+- Knitting up stitches and working the front band in two colours on right and wrong side rows.

-- Trimming and cross stitching the front steek.
+- Trimming and cross stitching the front steeks.

 An Overview of Finished Steeks